Azurekun233/RecycleRiver-------/README.md

 # RecycleRiver

 A serious game developed with Unreal Engine 5.
 Aims to help people know more about waste sorting and cultivate environmental awareness.
-Please ues clone to download the project instead of download the ZIP.
+It is recommended to use the clone method to download the project

 Assets come from Unreal Marketplace and internet.